Open-STEM/IntroToRoboticsV2/course/line_following/proportional_control.rst

     .. tab-item:: Hide

-        Click the next tab to view the hint.
+        Now it's your turn.
+Try and implement proportional control for line following using the error.
+        If you need a hint or want to view the solution, take a look at the next tabs.

     .. tab-item:: Hint